jefreybulla/chess/README.md

 # chess

-This program implements a basic Chess game playable on the terminal.
+This program implements a basic chess game you can play using the terminal.

-To run this program follow the instructions below
+To run this program follow the instructions below:

 1) If you haven't, download and install Java's Development kit https://www.oracle.com/technetwork/java/javase/downloads/jdk13-downloads-5672538.html